Car Nicobar Air Force Station: History

 The 37 Wing Air Force Station at Car Nicobar has an area of 504 acre.
 The 3000 ft bitumen runway was built by the Japanese during their occupation of these islands between 1942 and 1945.
 After 1945, it was used by the British Royal Air Force as a refuelling base for regular (generally twice-weekly) flights between RAF Negombo (now Colombo International Airport) in Sri Lanka (then Ceylon) and RAF Changi in Singapore (& vice versa), with an additional stop in RAF Butterworth, on the Malayan peninsula (opposite Penang).
 These flights were generally operated by Vickers Valetta twin-prop aircraft.
 The runway was extended to 8886 ft by the Indian Air Force (IAF) in 1967.
 The first Mi-8 helicopter arrived here in 1982.
 Besides the No. 122 Helicopter Flight, IAF of Mi-8 helicopters, Dorniers and an Air Defence unit are based here.

-The airstrip was brought into operation by the IAF by raising Staging Post in the year 1956, with its role as refuelling station for all aircraft flying across the Bay of Bengal.
+The airstrip was brought into operation by the IAF by raising a staging post in the year 1956, with its role as a refuelling station for all aircraft flying across the Bay of Bengal.
 The Helicopter Flight was later inducted on 1 April 1985.
 The Base was upgraded to Forward Base Support Units (FBSU) on 23 August 1986 and subsequently as a Wing on 15 September 1993.

-The air base was devastated by the 2004 Indian Ocean earthquake and tsunami, when 116 IAF officers and men, and wives and children, died.
+The air station was devastated by the 2004 Indian Ocean earthquake and tsunami, when 116 IAF officers and men, and wives and children, died.
 Little remained of the air base, which was established as India's southernmost defence post.
 IAF personnel worked night and day: the runway was repaired, navigational aids and the basic infrastructure were put back in place.
-On 14 April, just three-and-a-half months later, the Car Nicobar Air Base resumed operations.
+On 14 April, just three-and-a-half months later, the Car Nicobar Air Station resumed operations.